gmgent/WP-to-jekyll/README.md

 I have a few pages set up for you as samples.
 Go nuts.
 Read up on [Jekyll](https://github.com/mojombo/jekyll), the main point is that anything in the blog/ directory will get copied into the /_site/ directory when you run the server.
 This will write html files that you can then export via the rake command in /Rakefile.
 I will get into that later.
 Just remember that you need [front matter](https://github.com/mojombo/jekyll/wiki/yaml-front-matter) in your files if you want them to be processed by liquid.
 Your .xml file, for example, has blank front matter.
 Your .js files, for example, do not.
 You get the picture.
 Also, when building .json files, we include a null at the end to avoid some problem with a trailing comma.

 ## search ##
 Search is already wired up for you, nothing much to do there.
-It is a little bit of javascript that pols the search.json file for matches.
+It is a little bit of javascript that polls the search.json file for matches.
 I have a few hundred pages on my site and it runs fine, but if you have a huge amount of pages you may want a more robust search solution.
-For my needs this works perfectly and it is very solid if not optimized for speed per se.
+For my needs this works perfectly and it is very solid if not optimized for speed _per se_.

 ## deployment ##
 I set up a micro EC2 slice to push this to, and there is a rake command already set up to push your changes.
 I recommend a dedicated ip just for ease of use, but however you want to specify the host just edit the two deploy_ scripts and you will be good to go.